 Email and text inquiries like information or appointment requests have a clear value to your business and are very easy to measure.
 Form submissions are still popular in some industries where as consumers in other industries might be more likely to call or simply visit the store.
 Either way you should make sure you have the attribution in place to track these conversions and how they’re being generated.

 There’s a lot of behavior happening on your website that indicates a shopper might be interested in visiting your store so it’s worthwhile to track those indicators of purchase intent.
 According to the same study I linked above 50% of consumers who performed a local search on their smartphone visited a store within a day so it’s not always as easy as counting up form submissions.
-This will be different for various industries but here’s a few common examples:
+Here’s a few other metrics you might want to be looking at:

 - Visits to your hours/directions page on your website